 #Does connecting external speakers disable the TV’s built-in speakers?

-Yes, selecting an external speaker under Sound Output mutes the TV’s internal speakers.
+Yes, selecting an external speaker under Settings > Sound > Sound Output mutes the TV’s internal speakers.
 The exception is Q-Symphony on Samsung TVs from 2020 onward, which plays audio through both the TV speakers and a compatible Samsung soundbar at the same time.
+In our testing on a Samsung QN90B paired with a Samsung HW-Q990D soundbar, Q-Symphony worked automatically without any additional configuration once the soundbar was connected via HDMI eARC.

 #Why is there no sound from my external speakers?